THE BELFAST COWBOYS

 The Belfast Cowboys began as a Van Morrison cover band, but they have expanded their content over the years to include other rock and soul covers along with Terry’s own originals, which have become fan favorites.
 Now a beloved staple in the Minnesota music scene, the 9-piece Belfast Cowboys, and the smaller version of the band (known as St. Dominic’s Trio), have grown from being a basement jam band to becoming the most sought-after bands, packing First Avenue’s mainroom and playing over 120 shows a year.
 The bar-tested Belfast Cowboys are known for playing epic sets at their weekly Minneapolis gigs and drawing large crowds to outdoor festivals.
 Occasionally they’ll venture beyond the Midwest to play Ireland, New York’s Times Square or open for the band Chicago in front of 15,000 people.

-Although the band has not been able to perform with the same regularity since the pandemic hit, they have reunited to play a few livestream shows and special events, and Terry Walsh can be heard doing weekly shows on Facebook and YouTube, raising money for his nonprofit Foothold Twin Cities.
+Although the band wasn't able to perform with the same regularity once the pandemic hit, they reunited to play a few livestream shows and special events, and St Dominic's Trio can be heard doing weekly shows on Facebook and YouTube, raising money for his nonprofit Foothold Twin Cities.
 Until the time they can perform for crowds again, the band is releasing an expansive live album called This Magic Night--showing that The Belfast Cowboys are indeed “a thoroughbred-class band” (Star Tribune) that has earned every accolade.

 For the latest news and tour dates, visit www.belfastcowboys.com.